Volunteer with Sea Turtles in Sri Lanka

 Safety and staff support

-Your safety and security is our prime concern.
+Your safety and security are our prime concern.
 We have many procedures and systems to ensure you have all the extra support you need as a young person travelling abroad.
 Our Projects Abroad staff are there for you 24 hours a day during the week and over weekends to provide constant support and guidance.
 Our staff also make sure you feel comfortable and safe at your placement and accommodation.
 If you encounter any problems, they will be available to help at any time.

 Find out more about safety and backup.

-This placement is fully researched, safety audited, and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.
+This project is fully researched, safety audited, and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.

 When you apply you only pay £195, which comes off the total price.
 Flexible payment options, fundraising advice, and scholarships available.